aubreyrjones/lemon-py/README.md

 relatively trivial to generate generic parse trees to represent anything Lemon can parse.

-_You may ignore memory management for nodes created using the interfaces described in this section_.
-All of these nodes are tracked by the internal `Parser` state, and any that go astray will be automatically freed when the parser completes or fails.
+**You may ignore memory management for nodes created using the interfaces described in this section**.
+All parse resources are tracked by the internal parser state, and anything that goes astray will be automatically freed when the parser completes or fails.
 This is one of the motivating features for this project, so please abuse it merily and report leaking `ParseNode` on github.

 You're on your own to manage memory for your own objects you create in grammar actions. lemon-py defines a `%default_destructor` for the